 At the Universiteit Leiden, the Netherlands, I have been working as an assistant professor in Private International Law (January 1999 - December 2000, full-time, fixed-term) and, since January 2001, as an associate professor in Private International Law (full-time, tenured).

-Since February 2007, I have also been appointed as a Professor ("Comparative and European Private International Law") at the Universiteit Antwerpen (Belgium) (ZAP-appointment; ten percent appointment, in addition to my appointment in Leiden).
+Since February 2007, I have also been appointed as a Professor ("Comparative and European Private International Law") at the Universiteit Antwerpen (Belgium) (ZAP-appointment, Hoofddocent; ten percent appointment, in addition to my appointment in Leiden).

 Since January 2015, I have also been appointed as a fellow at the Law Faculty of the Radboud University Nijmegen (the Netherlands).

 I have published extensively (in a continuous way and without any gaps)